FISCAL POLICY vs MONETARY POLICY

 MACROECONOMICS LIMITATIONS

 Introduction Macroeconomics is a branch of economics that deals with the study of the economy as a whole, rather than an individual or a unit.
-Macroeconomics is concerned with macro issues such as economic growth , inflation, unemployment, monetary and fiscal policies, and international trade.
+It is concerned with macro issues such as economic growth , inflation, unemployment, monetary and fiscal policies, and international trade.
 Macroeconomics aims to understand the causes and effects of economic … Read more

 Demand Forecasting